Ptolemy II Philadelphus: Relations with India

-He is also mentioned in the Edicts of Ashoka as a recipient of the Buddhist proselytism of Ashoka:
+He is also mentioned by name in the Edicts of the contemporary Indian emperor Ashoka as a recipient of Buddhist proselytism:

 Marriages and issue

 Ptolemy married Arsinoe I, daughter of Lysimachus, between 284 and 281 BC.
 She was the mother of his legitimate children:

 Ptolemy II repudiated Arsinoe I in the 270s BC.
-Probably in 273 BC, he married his sister Arsinoe II, widow of Lysimachus.
+Probably in 273 or 272 BC, he married his sister Arsinoe II, widow of Lysimachus.
 They had no offspring, but in the 260s BC, the children of Ptolemy II and Arsinoe I were legally declared to be Arsinoe II's children.

 Ptolemy II also had several concubines and mistresses, including Agathoclea (?), Aglais (?) daughter of Megacles, the cup-bearer Cleino, Didyme, the Chian harp player Glauce, the flautist Mnesis, the actress Myrtion, the flautist Pothine and Stratonice.
 With a woman named Bilistiche he is said to have had an illegitimate son named Ptolemy Andromachou.